avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 ---

-#### Part 3: Use NLP to transform text data into numeric values
+### Step 3: View Classification of wine score

 In order to perform predictive models on the dataset, the text data must first be transformed into numeric values.
 I used pd.get_dummies which is a one-hot-encoding process to transform Country, Province, and Variety into a 1 or 0.
 I then used TF-IDF from sklearn to transform the wine descriptions into weighted tokens.

-Step 1: View Classification of wine score

 ![Alternate image text](/images/NLP_Wine/winescoredistribution.png)